Man shot by gardaí in Co Dublin following standoff

 The man was taken to hospital after being shot by Gardaí in west Dublin.
 File photograph: Cyril Byrne

-A man has been taken to hospital after being shot by Gardaí in west Co Dublin.
+A man is being treated at the scene after being shot by Gardaí in Clonlee, Co Dublin.

-It is understood he had threatened gardaí with a knife following a lengthy standoff on Wednesday morning.
+It is understood he had threatened a passerby in the area on Wednesday morning.
+Unarmed gardaí were called to the scene and when they realised the man was armed with a knife they called the Armed Support Unit.

-The Armed Support Unit were called to a town on the Dublin/Meath border after receiving reports the suspect was armed with a knife.
+The man was shot following a lengthy standoff in the Manorfields area of Clonlee, on the Dublin/Meath border.

-The suspect was hit by one round from a Garda weapon and suffered serious injury.
-He received first aid at the scene before being taken by ambulance to St James Hospital in Blanchardstown.
+The suspect was hit by one round from a Garda weapon on Wednesday afternoon and suffered serious injury.

 A Garda investigation is underway and the Garda Ombudsman is to be alerted in line with standard procedure.